robertdalla/demo-jobs-scheduler/README.markdown

 ng build --prod --build-optimizer --vendor-chunk=true
 ```

-> Step7 option1: deploy the app in a document library
+> Step7: deploy the app in your production hosting server

-Upload the entire dist folder in a document library.
+Upload the entire dist folder in your production webserver folder.
-The starting point is index.aspx
+The starting point is index.html

-> Step8 option2: deploy the app as a Sharepoint package

-Deploy with Visual Studio